caddyserver/website/src/docs/markdown/automatic-https.md

 ### Using On-Demand TLS

-**In production environments, on-demand TLS must be both enabled and restricted.
-Enabling without restricting opens your server to attack.**
+**On-demand TLS must be both enabled and restricted to prevent abuse.**

 Enabling on-demand TLS happens in [TLS automation policies](/docs/json/apps/tls/automation/policies/) if using the JSON config, or [in site blocks with the `tls` directive](/docs/caddyfile/directives/tls) if using the Caddyfile.

 To prevent abuse of this feature, you must configure restrictions.
 This is done in the [`automation` object of the JSON config](/docs/json/apps/tls/automation/on_demand/), or the [`on_demand_tls` global option](/docs/caddyfile/options#on-demand-tls) of the Caddyfile.
 Restrictions are "global" and aren't configurable per-site or per-domain.
 The primary restriction is an "ask" endpoint to which Caddy will send an HTTP request to ask if it has permission to obtain and manage a certificate for the domain in the handshake.
 This means you will need some internal backend that can, for example, query the accounts table of your database and see if a customer has signed up with that domain name.

-You can also configure rate limits as restrictions, though rate limits alone are not a sufficient protection.
+You can also configure rate limits as restrictions, though rate limits alone are not a sufficient protection; the "ask" endpoint is required.

 Be mindful of how quickly your CA is able to issue certificates.
 If it takes more than a few seconds, this will negatively impact the user experience (for the first client only).

-Due to its deferred nature and potential for abuse (if not mitigated through proper configuration), we recommend enabling on-demand TLS only when your actual use case is described above.
+Due to its deferred nature and the extra configuration required to prevent abuse, we recommend enabling on-demand TLS only when your actual use case is described above.

 [See our wiki article for more information about using on-demand TLS effectively.](https://caddy.community/t/serving-tens-of-thousands-of-domains-over-https-with-caddy/11179)